This Week's Finds in Mathematical Physics (1-50): February 26, 1995

 Now if we take a \(3\)-dimensional spacetime and look at the \(t = 0\) slice, we will with some luck get a \(2\)-dimensional manifold, such as a sphere, torus, or more general \(n\)-holed doughnut.
 This is where the complex analysis comes in, because the complex plane is \(2\)-dimensional, and we can cover these surfaces with coordinate systems that look locally like the complex plane, making them into ``Riemann surfaces'' upon which we can merrily proceed with complex analysis.
 In particular, the phase space of classical Chern--Simons theory is something of which complex analysts have long been enamored, namely the ``moduli space of flat bundles'' over our Riemann surface.
 (Let me reassure physicists that this ``flat'' business is merely a weird way of saying that in Chern--Simons theory the analog of the magnetic field vanishes.)

-Now starting from the description of the classical phase space for Chern--Simons theory one should be able to get ahold of the quantum theory by some ``quantization'' business just as one does in elementary quantum mechanics, where the ``classical phase space'' is the space of \(p\)'s and \(q\)'s, and to quantize one merely decrees that these no longer commute: So one should be able to get ahold of quantum groups this way too: starting with the ``moduli space of flat bundles'' and ``quantizing'' it.
-I had long why nobody did this in the way which seemed most tempting and plausible to me.
-To lapse into jargon for a bit here, since the quantum group is obtained from the group by deformation quantization, where the Poisson structure of the group itself is described by some ``classical r-matrices'', and since Chern--Simons theory is in some sense obtained by quantizing the moduli space, where the Poisson structure was explicitly described by Goldman, it seemed natural to me that somehow the classical r-matrices should be \emph{derivable} from Goldman's formulas.
+Now starting from the description of the classical phase space for Chern--Simons theory one should be able to get ahold of the quantum theory by some ``quantization'' business just as one does in elementary quantum mechanics, where the ``classical phase space'' is the space of \(p\)'s and \(q\)'s, and to quantize one merely decrees that these no longer commute:

+So one should be able to get ahold of quantum groups this way too: starting with the ``moduli space of flat bundles'' and ``quantizing'' it.
+I had long wondered why nobody did this in the way which seemed most tempting and plausible to me.
+To lapse into jargon for a bit here, since the quantum group is obtained from the group by deformation quantization, where the Poisson structure of the group itself is described by some ``classical \(r\)-matrices'', and since Chern--Simons theory is in some sense obtained by quantizing the moduli space, where the Poisson structure was explicitly described by Goldman, it seemed natural to me that somehow the classical r-matrices should be \emph{derivable} from Goldman's formulas.
 But after a few wimpy tries at figuring it out, with not much success, I gave up.
-Luckily it turns out someone else succeeded nicely, as I found out in a talk by Alekseev here at the Mathematisches Institut of the Universitaet Muenchen:
+Luckily it turns out someone else succeeded nicely, as I found out in a talk by Alekseev here at the Mathematisches Institut of the Universit\"at M\"unchen:

-\begin{enumerate} \labelenumi{\arabic{enumi})} \tightlist \item V. V. Fock and A. A. Rosly, ``Poisson structures on moduli of flat connections on Riemann surfaces and $r$-matrix'', \href{https://arxiv.org/abs/math/9802054}{\texttt{math/9802054}}. \end{enumerate}
+\begin{enumerate} \labelenumi{\arabic{enumi})} \tightlist \item V.\ V.\ Fock and A.\ A.\ Rosly, ``Poisson structures on moduli of flat connections on Riemann surfaces and $r$-matrix'', \href{https://arxiv.org/abs/math/9802054}{\texttt{math/9802054}}. \end{enumerate}

-They figured out a beautiful formula relating the classical r-matrices and the Poisson structure on moduli space.
+They figured out a beautiful formula relating the classical \(r\)-matrices and the Poisson structure on moduli space.
 Using this, Alekseev, Grosse, and Schomerus were able to get at quantum groups quite directly from deformation quantization of moduli space, though there are a few important points left to nail down: